 This scene of Hagar and Ishmael in the desert is absolutely rich with spiritual imagery.
 It reminds us of a parallel instance where a desperate woman encountered God at a well; a Samaritan woman who came to draw water from Jacob’s well in John 4.
 This woman saw the well of water, but she didn’t see the Well of Living Water Who sat upon it.
 She, too, was”dying from thirst”, albeit a spiritual thirst that brought spiritual death.
 Like Hagar, the Samaritan woman’s eyes had to be opened to see the Well of life-giving water, a Well that was there all along.

-“Jesus answered and said unto her, Whosoever drinketh of this water shall thirst again: But whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.”
+“Jesus answered and said to her, “Everyone who drinks of this water will thirst again; but whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life.”
 (John 4:13-14)

 Hagar and Ishmael carried with them into the barren desert a source of water of their own.
 But, alas, it was not enough.
 For our own sources of water shall always run empty and must be refilled.
 Like Hagar, the time comes when we are at the end of our own resources, when we must admit that we do not have any more on which to rely.
 In desperation we fall to the ground, waiting for the embrace of death to finally bring an end to our hopelessness.
 But we, too, lie next to a Well that we cannot see, dying of thirst when the Well of Living water is nigh unto us.
 And we will never see it until the Spirit of God opens our own eyes and leads us to it.